 Agriculture Secretary Tom Vilsack announced on March 24 the U.S. Department of Agriculture will begin providing additional financial assistance to farmers, ranchers, and producers impacted by COVID-19 market disruptions.
 Resources for these payments were approved by Congress in fiscal years 2020 and 2021.

-CFAP 2 payments will be made for three categories of commodities – Price Trigger Commodities, Flat-Rate Crops, and Sales Commodities.
+CFAP 2 payments will be made for four categories of commodities – Price Trigger Commodities, Flat-Rate Crops, Sales Commodities, and Livestock and Poultry Produced Under Contract.
 Eligible commodities for each category are outlined below.

 Price Trigger Commodities